philipmjohnson/flutter_riverpod_freezed/README.md

 This code demonstrates the use of [Riverpod](https://riverpod.dev/) for state management, [Freezed](https://pub.dev/packages/freezed) to generate the data model classes, and [Dio](https://pub.dev/packages/dio) to access an external service.

-In this fork, I have eliminated some superfluous dependencies (related to internationalization and screen utilities) from the original code so that it more clearly focuses on Riverpod, Freezed, and Dio.
+In this fork, I have eliminated some dependencies (related to internationalization and screen utilities) from the original code so that it more clearly focuses on Riverpod, Freezed, and Dio.
 I've also updated all the packages and made other minor code changes so that the code runs correctly as of Fall, 2023.

 ## Screenshots